-The word Obedience (Noun) refers to the act of following instructions, rules, or commands from an authority figure.
+The word Obedience (noun) means the act of following instructions, rules, or commands from an authority.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Obedience correctly in sentences.

 Obedience Explained in Depth

-A complete and detailed guide to the word Obedience including meaning, definition, examples, etymology, synonyms, and antonyms.
+A practical, step-by-step guide to the word Obedience, including meaning, definition, etymology, synonyms, antonyms, and example sentences for everyday writing and speaking.

 Meanings of Obedience

-Obedience means the act or quality of complying with the directions, rules, or wishes of someone in authority.
-It often reflects respect, discipline, and social order across various environments like homes, schools, or institutions.
+Obedience means the act or quality of complying with directions, rules, or wishes of someone in authority.
+It often reflects respect, discipline, and social order across environments like homes, schools, workplaces, or institutions.

 Definition